Euro zone yields near record lows as ECB about to show the money

 "It will be quite difficult for the ECB to buy bonds," said Emile Cardon, market economist at Rabobank.

 "Everybody is aware of the scarcity problem," said Lauri Haelikkae, fixed income strategist at SEB.
-"The market seems confident that ... yields will fall further."
+"The market seems confident that bond prices will continue to rise and yields will fall further."

-The likely sellers of bonds to the ECB would be asset managers that hold debt maturing in 5-10 years, those who have the flexibility to invest in other assets and outside low-yielding Europe as well as the hedge funds that have bought the bonds already anticipating they would sell to the ECB.

-"It is quite true that some holders are not going to sell ... but as a global fund manager, when yields are negative I am a happy seller," said Christoph Kind, head of asset allocation at Frankfurt Trust.

 Portuguese bonds are likely to benefit the most from the ECB's quantitative easing programme.